 Years ago, when Jesse and I first started talking about our dreams of homesteading, we knew we wanted to be self-sufficient on a high level and that included being responsible for our own food and meat.
-We’ve been so preoccupied with developing our property and practicing our construction skills that we put food on the back-burner.
+We’ve been so preoccupied with developing our property, planning our timber frame house and practicing our construction skills that we put food on the back-burner.
 Little did we know that we’d be blindsided with the opportunity of slaughtering chickens ahead of schedule!

 This is not a post on how to slaughter chickens.
 But if you do want to know how, we’ve linked to some books on the subject below.